 Australia dedicates the month of October, every year to National Safe Work and Mental Health Month initiatives in order to highlight and promote safer workplaces for all.
 The use of data, the impacts and how to encourage best practice has been pinpointed as a core weekly topic within the awareness campaign.

-How can data improve organisational safety and promote a safer workplace?
+How can data improve organizational safety and promote a safer workplace?

 Workplace data is gathered across a range of measures including mental health assessments, hazards, incidents, audits, checklists, PPE registers, drug and alcohol testing, COR (Chain of Responsibility) and other aspects of workplace safety and compliance.